Table of Contents

 Stage 3a: The Attack Action

 If you choose to use a move, then you go through a couple steps.
 First you check your accuracy (which ranges from 1 to 100), then you roll a(accuracy)d(enemy's defense).
 The GM dice script compares your accuracy to the enemy's defense of choice and then to the result on the roll.
-If you succeed, you hit; if the enemy succeeds, their defense action (be it dodge, parry, or block) occurs instead.
+If you succeed, you hit; if the enemy succeeds, their defense action (be it dodge or react) occurs instead.

 Stage 3b: The Utility action